 Hate/Bias Crimes: Any criminal offense that manifests evidence that the victim was intentionally selected because of the perpetrator's bias against the victim.
-All such crimes should be reported to Office of Public Safety.
+All such crimes should be reported to the Office of Public Safety.
 The Clery Act includes the following categories in this area: race, religion, sexual orientation, gender, gender identity, ethnicity, national origin, and disability.

-Hate crimes include any of the following offenses that are motivated by bias: Murder and non-negligent manslaughter, sexual assault, robbery, aggravated assault, burglary, motor vehicle theft, arson, larceny-theft, simple assault, intimidation, and destruction of property/vandalism.
+Hate crimes include any of the following offenses that are motivated by bias: Murder and nonnegligent manslaughter, sexual assault, robbery, aggravated assault, burglary, motor vehicle theft, arson, larceny-theft, simple assault, intimidation, and destruction of property/vandalism.

-Sex Offenses Definitions
+Sex Offenses Definitions:

 Rape: Rape is the penetration, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
-This offense includes the rape of both males and females.